What to Do After a Hit-and-Run

 Will a hit-and-run claim raise your insurance premium?

 Unfortunately, a hit-and-run accident can affect your insurance rates, depending on your insurer, the size of your claim, and your level of fault in the accident.
-Especially if you did cause the crash, your insurer will typically take measures to protect themselves, which can include increasing your premium to adjust for any new risks you pose.
+Especially if you did cause the crash, your insurer will typically take measures to protect itself, which can include increasing your premium to adjust for any new risks you pose.

 If you’re not at fault for the accident, you may only face a small increase — or no increase at all.
 For example, you may lose a discount for having a clean record or remaining accident-free.
-Your rate change after a hit-and-run accident can also depend on state laws, your insurance policy terms, and whether you have other recent claims.[2]
+Your rate change after a hit-and-run accident can also depend on state laws, your auto insurance policy terms, and whether you have other recent claims.[2]

 Hit-and-run FAQs